starburst1977/readium/README.md

 ### Requirements
 - node >= 0.8.x

-### Use dist files
-Upload the latest `readium-VERSION.zip` file to your ghost instance and restart it.
-Choose readium and enjoy!

 ### Compile
-Run `make` and do your changes.
-Once you are done, run `make release`.
-Enter the required data and pick the created zipfile out of your dist/ directory.
+Run `npm install` and do your changes.
+Once you are done, run `grunt build`.
+Once the script is done pick your data out of `dist/`.

 ## Features
 - Mobile-First Design Aproach